 This page contains information for second year students and is primarily for Mathematics, and Mathematics and Philosophy students.
-You are also encourage to consult the undergraduate handbook (and supplements) and examination conventions for your course.
+You are also encouraged to consult the undergraduate handbook and examination conventions for your course.
 The information may be of interest to other joint school students but please also consult the website of the Department of Statistics or the Department of Computer Science as appropriate.

 |Week 1, Thursday (5.00pm)||Undergraduate Welcome Party (all students welcome)|

 |Week 7, Tuesday||Jobs for Mathematicians Event|

 |Week 2, Monday 5pm||